 - Ski equipment hire.
 Check the kit list below

 - Any other expenses

-If you have skied on the Gran Paradiso recently please add any relevant comments on snow & ski conditions via the 'New comment' button at the base of the page.
-Thanks.
+If you have skied on the Gran Paradiso recently please add any relevant comments on snow & ski conditions via contact form at the base of the page.
+Thanks, bon ski.